-- 2.20 The site is situated in the countryside about 2 miles to the south-west of Leyland.
-Preston lies about 5.5 miles to the north, Blackburn about 12 miles to the north-east and Liverpool about 21 miles to the south-west.
-The M6 is situated about 3 miles to the east with the site accessible via junction 28 (Leyland). - 2.21 Local access is off Ulnes Walton Lane which runs to the east of the prisons from Leyland in the north to a junction with the A581 at Ulnes Walton in the south.
+- 2.22.
+Local access is off Ulnes Walton Lane which runs to the east of the prisons from Leyland in the north to a junction with the A581 at Ulnes Walton in the south.
 Road access is via Moss Lane which serves just the two prisons and some 130 houses.
-The local road system, although comprised of minor roads, is generally good.
-The closest railway station is at Croston, about 3

-- miles by road.
-This is served by the Ormskirk branch line running between Preston and Ormskirk.
+The closest railway station is at Croston, about 3 miles by road.
+This is served by the Ormskirk branch line running between Preston and Ormskirk, providing an hourly service in each direction from 06:38 / 07:16 (depending on direction of travel) to 20:39 / 21:16, then a last train at 22:49 / 23:25 Monday-Friday.
+The services are less frequent at weekends.
 There is a second station on the West Coast mainline at Leyland, about 5 miles away by road.
-There is a regular hourly bus service from Leyland station to the prisons. - 2.22 To the north of the site is an 'L' shaped belt of mature trees which runs along the northern boundary.
-Beyond this is land in agricultural use. - 2.23 To the east of the site lies a small area of two-storey terraced housing which it is understood was originally developed to provide prison officer accommodation.
-The housing is separated from HMP Wymott by a grass verge of c.25m which has been planted to create a landscape buffer. - 2.24 Land to the south and west of the prison complex is predominantly in agricultural use.
+There is a regular hourly bus service from the prisons to Leyland Town Centre, from where it is a fifteen minute walk to Leyland railway station. - 2.23.
+To the north of the site is an 'L' shaped belt of mature trees which runs along the northern boundary.
+Beyond this is land in agricultural use. - 2.24.
+To the east of the site lies a small area of two-storey terraced housing which it is understood was originally developed to provide prison officer accommodation.
+The housing is separated from HMP Wymott by a grass verge of c.25m which has been planted to create a landscape buffer. - 2.25.
+At the junction of Ulnes Walton Lane and Moss Lane is the site of Longton Riding Club show ground which is accessed from Moss Lane, some 200 metres from the proposed car park entrance.
+The Riding Club has 250 members, 60% of whom are under the age of 18. - 2.26.
+Land to the south and west of the prison complex is predominantly in agricultural use.